microsoft/industry/Healthcare/solutions/IoMT/README.md

 ## Deployment

-The Infrastructure as Code (IaC) templates in this solution folder can be used as starting point for the scenario described above.
-The solution will deploy the following resources:
+The Infrastructure as Code (IaC) templates in this solution folder can be used as starting point for the IoMT scenario and the Dynamics 365 synch described above.
+The solution will deploy the following resources into a single resource group (resource-group level deployment):

 - [Azure Healthcare APIs](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview)
 - [Azure Health Bot (optional)](https://docs.microsoft.com/en-us/azure/health-bot/)